-Holiday homes are vulnerable
+Holiday homes are a prime target

 Although many of us have a perception that the idyllic rural locations where holiday homes are located are virtually crime-free, this is a mistaken perception that may cost you dear if you don’t take precautions.

-These factors make holiday homes particularly attractive to burglars and criminals:
+A break-in is probably one of the most dreaded scenarios imaginable for any holiday cottage owner.
+Unfortunately, these factors make holiday homes particularly attractive to burglars and criminals:

 - Holiday properties are typically equipped to a relatively high standard and contain expensive electrical equipment which is easy to steal.

 - Due to guests coming-and-going, it may be difficult for neighbours to identify when strangers are authorised to be around the property and when they’re not.

 Very few burglaries are spontaneous or opportunistic.
 Most burglars will stake out a home before trying to gain entry.
 The more security measures you put in place, the more likely the burglar is to think twice and walk away to an easier target.

 Here are some simple security adjustments you can make to deter burglars and secure one of your biggest investments.